Slim Cessna's Auto Club: Munly Munly

 Jay Munly, often credited as 'Munly Munly', was born on August 31 (year unknown) in Quebec, Canada.
-He had completed three albums as a solo artist before joining the band in 1998, around the same time as Lord Dwight Pentacost, after being friends with Slim Cessna for a few years.
+He had completed three albums as a solo artist before joining the band in 1998, around the same time as Lord Dwight Pentecost, after being friends with Slim Cessna for a few years.
 He is a key member of the current lineup of the band.
 In addition to vocals and instruments, he serves as a sidekick to Cessna on stage.
 He mostly plays the banjo, but has also played the guitar, ukulele, and mandolin.
 He has also served as SCAC's primary songwriter since Always Say Please and Thank You (2000).
 He is a founding member of The Denver Broncos UK (DBUK), Munly and the Lupercalians, and Munly and the Lee Lewis Harlots, who were active from 2000 to 2007.
 He was also one-third of "The Road Home," a band with Scott Kelly and Noah Landis of Neurosis, in 2015.
 He has been in a long-term relationship with fellow member Rebecca Vera since 2004.

-Lord Dwight Pentacost
+Lord Dwight Pentecost

-Lord Dwight Pentacost was born on August 29 (year unknown) in rural Illinois.
+Lord Dwight Pentecost was born on August 29 (year unknown) in rural Illinois.
 He joined the band in 1998, around the same as Munly Munly.
 He plays guitar and banjo and occasionally provides backing vocals for the band.
 Former member John Rumley designed his double-neck guitar.
 When he first joined the band, he went by 'Reverend' instead of 'Lord', since he was licensed to perform weddings.
 He lived in Boston, Massachusetts and Chicago, Illinois before moving back to Denver, Colorado.
 He is a founding member of The Denver Broncos UK (DBUK) and a member of Munly and the Lupercalians.